-Then there is the use of “like,” which is something I am particularly sensitive to since I work on a college campus.
+Then there is the use of “like,” which is something I am sensitive to since I work on a college campus.
 I overheard “like” used 33 times in a conversation between two undergraduates just last week.
-Added to that is a condition I call “croak throat” in which the speaker sounds as if her (it’s almost always a young woman) vocal chords have been blow dried.
+Yes, I counted.
+Added to that is a condition I call “croak throat” (i.e., vocal fry) in which the speaker sounds as if their vocal cords have been scorched.
 I suppose that’s what I get not only for eavesdropping but counting words.
 Some people count cards, I count words.

-I will only mention a few others like “sucks” to describe something of inferior quality or disappointing effect; “literally” to describe an action that is metaphorical (e.g., “I was literally blown away”); and “a-mazing,” usually used with “literally” to convey something of magnitude like, “That gluten-free guava dip was literally a-mazing.”
-Those of us of a certain age remember what “sucks” used to refer to, which is why I like to say “stinks” or, if really bad, “stinks on ice.”
-Actually, I think I picked that up from my grandmother, who I’m pretty sure was referring to fish, not oral sex.
+I will mention a few others like “sucks” to describe something of inferior quality or disappointing effect; “literally” for an action that is metaphorical (e.g., “I was literally blown away”); and “a-mazing,” usually used with “literally” to convey something of magnitude like, “That gluten-free guava dip was literally a-mazing.”
+Those of us of a certain age remember what “sucks” used to refer to, which is why I prefer “stinks” or, if really bad, “stinks on ice.”
+I think I picked that up from my grandmother, who I’m pretty sure was referring to fish, not oral sex.

 And don’t get me started about “went” used as a past participle as in, “Sure, I could have went to the store, but then I would have missed the game.”
 It makes me wince.
 Literally.
 Went is the past tense of the infinitive to go; gone is the past participle.
 Don’t mix them up, or you will be impacting your job prospects.